aris-space/asteria-rust-workshop/README.md

 Find a crate do help you with that and log the location and velocity to CSV files on the flight computer.

 ## TODO:
-- [ ] Show 3 ways of seeing rustdoc
 - [ ] Rand as google/llm exercise
 - [ ] tracing